 Cathy left the manor now she had a rough idea of the layout and what she might expect later.
-The wind felt even colder, and clouds gathered as she made her back to the village.
-Cathy found a cosy little coffee shop.
+The wind felt even colder, and clouds gathered as she made her way back to the village.
+She found a cosy little coffee shop.
 She ordered a latte and a sandwich and sat chatting with the shop owner.

-“Do you know the history of the manor,?
+“Do you know the history of the manor?
 Cathy asked after some small talk.”

-“Well I have not lived here that long, but some of the older villagers say the lady of the manor was murdered there many years ago.
+“Well, I have not lived here that long, but some of the older villagers say the lady of the manor was murdered there many years ago.
 They say she haunts the place every night seeking revenge if you can believe that.”
 The cafe owner said her tone gave Cathy the impression the woman thought it to be just a tale.

 After leaving the coffee shop, Cathy spent a couple of hours strolling around the town.
 She heard a similar story about the manor from an old villager; she stopped to chat before heading back to the hotel.
-Cathy went to the lounge and ordered a glass of wine sitting for a while before dinner.
+Cathy went to the lounge and ordered a glass of wine, sitting for a while before dinner.
 Afterwards, she went to her room, retrieving a large leather bag from her suitcase.
 Going back to the reception, she obtained a late-night key from the receptionist.
 She left the hotel, carrying the leather bag.
 Cathy decided to go in the car this time.
 It took a couple of minutes in the car before she arrived at the manor.
 The time by her watch read ten fifty-five.; she would need to wait a while.